Arundel Castle

 Arundel Castle is a restored and remodelled medieval castle in Arundel, West Sussex, England.
-It was established during the reign of Edward the Confessor and completed by Roger de Montgomery.
-The castle was damaged in the English Civil War and then restored in the 18th and 19th centuries by Charles Howard, 11th Duke of Norfolk.
+It was established by Roger de Montgomery in the 11th century.
+The castle was damaged in the English Civil War and then restored in the 18th and early 19th centuries by Charles Howard, 11th Duke of Norfolk.
+Further restoration and embellishment was undertaken from the 1890s by Charles Alban Buckler for the 15th Duke.

 Since the 11th century, the castle has been the seat of the Earls of Arundel and the Dukes of Norfolk.
 It is a Grade I listed building.

 History

 The original structure was a motte-and-bailey castle.
-Roger de Montgomery was declared the first Earl of Arundel as the King granted him the property as part of a much larger package of hundreds of manors.
+Roger de Montgomery was declared the first Earl of Arundel as the King granted him the property as part of a much larger honour of hundreds of manors.
 Roger, who was a cousin of William the Conqueror, had stayed in Normandy to keep the peace there while William was away in England.
 He was rewarded for his loyalty with extensive lands in the Welsh Marches and across the country, together with one fifth of Sussex (Arundel Rape).
 He began work on Arundel Castle in around 1067.

+Between 1101 and 1102 the castle was besieged by the forces of Henry I after its holder Robert of Bellême rebelled.
+The siege ended with the castle surrendering to the king.
 The castle then passed to Adeliza of Louvain (who had previously been married to Henry I) and her husband William d'Aubigny.
 Empress Matilda stayed in the castle, in 1139.
 It then passed down the d'Aubigny line until the death of Hugh d'Aubigny, 5th Earl of Arundel in 1243.
 John Fitzalan then inherited jure matris the castle and honour of Arundel, by which, according to Henry VI's "admission" of 1433, he was later retrospectively held to have become de jure Earl of Arundel.

 The FitzAlan male line ceased on the death of Henry Fitzalan, 12th Earl of Arundel, whose daughter and heiress Mary FitzAlan married Thomas Howard, 4th Duke of Norfolk in 1555, to whose descendants the castle and earldom passed.

 In 1643, during the First English Civil War, the castle was besieged.
 The 800 royalists inside surrendered after 18 days.
 Afterwards in 1653 Parliament ordered the slighting of the castle; however "weather probably destroyed more".